EmmaShedden/logm-standard-brownian-motion/README.md

 - If you are affiliated with an educational institution, you might have been granted a license for downloading.
 Remember to use the email address of that institution when logging in.
 Otherwise, you need to select a license when downloading it to your desktop.
 You can either [buy a license](https://www.mathworks.com/pricing-licensing.html?s_tid=srchtitle_license_1) or [apply for a 30-day free trial](https://www.mathworks.com/campaigns/products/trials.html) on the official website.
 - You will be asked to select the products you need when downloading.
 It will be enough for this repo to only select MATLAB.

-## Usage
+## Usage (TODO)
 Usage instructions for all programs within this repository.
 Make sure you have completed the relevant installation for the files you want to run.

-All instructions begin in the command line at the top level of the repo.
+- Instructions for Python begin in the command line at the top level of the repo.
+- Instructions for MATLAB begin in the command window of the MATLAB you've downloaded, under the folder containing relevant `.m` files.

 ### LU Decomposition in Python
 1. Run `cd lu-decomp/`.